epistemehealth/about-source/content/policy/submission-guidelines.md

 ## 13. Corrections, Expressions of Concern, Retractions

-Authors are welcome to submit corrections, no matter how minor, at any point after publication.
+Authors are welcome to submit corrections at any point after publication.
 The publisher also reserves to right to make minor corrections in the event that an error is introduced by the publisher during publication.

 The editors may issue an expression of concern if notified by the authors, their institution(s), or any credible third party that there are reasons to doubt the veracity of the article, its data or conclusions in any way.
 If the editors are notified by a party other than the authors, they will contact the authors via the corresponding author in the first instance.
 If the authors do not respond satisfactorily, then the editors will contact the authors institution(s).